The Pro Client is one of the ways of accessing Elvis 6 through a Web browser.

 - Combining files into a Collection

-- Viewing files in thumbnail view, list view or filmstrip view
+- Viewing files in thumbnail view, list view, filmstrip view, or masonry grid view1

 - Editing metadata